-So, that instilled in me a passion about listening to the patient and finding the right things to do to help them.
+So, that instilled in me a passion for listening to the patient and finding the right things to do to help them.
 That’s how I got into medicine.
 After I worked as a nurse for several years, I decided I wanted to become a physician.
 I did, and I went to medical school at Case Western Reserve School of Medicine.
 I’ve trained at USC and UCLA.
 I’m boarded in OB/GYN, and I taught it (OB/GYN) in that department as a member of full-time faculty at the University of Minnesota in the medical school.

 I also got involved in functional medicine, which is an advanced conventional medicine model for finding out the root cause of an illness or symptom.
-Because, I think treating to the average is way overrated.
+Because I think treating the average is way overrated.
 I think “one size fits all” does not work.
 We really need to look at a different way of approaching our patients and approach them in a personalized manner.
 So, that’s how I got involved with this company (Sanesco), and its understanding of neurotransmitters.
 But, my journey has been a long one and a great one, and I’m happy to be doing what I am doing.

 Are there any common clinical complaints you encounter in your practice?

 No. There is no one thing that I hear from all my patients, but I ask them lots of questions.
-They fill out a very extensive health assessment form which is about 16 pages long, because I want to know about the person.
+They fill out a very extensive health assessment form which is about 16 pages long because I want to know about the person.
 And I ask the question, “Are you anxious?
 Are you depressed?
 Do you have fatigue?
 Are you have difficulty focusing?
 Do you lack motivation?
 Are you restless?
 What’s going on in your life?”
 And, I would say 98% of my patients had some of those symptoms, so that’s why I started using Sanesco’s Neurolab.

 How did you initially hear about Sanesco?